Amniotic fluid index versus single deepest vertical pocket as a screening test for preventing adverse pregnancy outcome

 Level of Evidence = B

-The single deepest vertical pocket measurement in the assessment of amniotic fluid volume appears to be as effective as amniotic fluid index for preventing adverse pregnancy outcomes, and it appears to have a lower rate of obstetric intervention than amniotic fluid index.
+The single deepest vertical pocket measurement in the assessment of amniotic fluid volume appears to be as effective as amniotic fluid index for preventing adverse pregnancy outcomes.

 A Cochrane review 1 included 5 studies with a total of 3,226 women with singleton pregnancies.
 There were no difference between amniotic fluid index (AFI) and single deepest vertical pocket (SDP) in the prevention of poor peripartum outcomes, including admission to a neonatal intensive care unit (RR 1.04, 95% CI 0.85 to 1.26; 5 trials, n=3,226); an umbilical artery pH of less than 7.1; the presence of meconium; an Apgar score of less than 7 at five minutes; or caesarean delivery.
 However, with AFI significantly more cases of oligohydramnios were diagnosed (RR 2.39, 95% CI 1.73 to 3.28; I2=59%), and more women had inductions of labor (RR 1.92, 95% CI 1.50 to 2.46) and caesarean delivery for fetal distress (RR 1.46, 95% CI 1.08 to 1.96).